wilvk/blog-hugo/content/posts/python-hex-strings.md

 So now we're brushed-up on strings and bytes, let's delve into strings and byte arrays of hex values.
 This is where it gets a bit trickier.

-If we start again with our original string 'AAA-BBB' and we want to convert that to it's hexadecimal representation, it turns out there are a few ways to do this.
+If we start again with our original string `AAA-BBB` and we want to convert that to it's hexadecimal representation, it turns out there are a few ways to do this.

 The simplest way is to call `.encode()` on the string, and then `.hex()` on the byte array.
 The result is a string of hexadecimal values.